Stairs and banister stripping & restoration

 Our service package for includes an obligation-free site visit available 6 days a week, plus a detailed quotation.
 Call us for a free advice on 02038838044 or 0800 0239197 and a member of our team will be happy to help you with more information about our services or book a site visit at a convenient for you time.

-For budgeting and cost indication, please also check our prices for and floor restoration.
+For budgeting and cost indication, please also check our prices for and floor renovation.